VNG-Realisatie/nlx/docs/docs/try-nlx/docker/provide-an-api.md

 It is not recommended to follow this guide when you're working from your home network.

-> In the Docker Compose file we have started, the inway is running on `8443`.
-Make sure that port is publicly available.
+> In the Docker Compose file we have started, the inway is running on the ports `8443` and `8444`.
+Make sure that both ports are publicly available.
+For more information [click here](../../reference-information/ip-addresses#your-nlx-components)

 ![Settings screen](/img/nlx-management-settings-screen.png "Settings screen")